Falling Film Chiller

 Falling Film Chiller Process reliability to produce constant cooling of ice water near freezing point

-Falling Film Chiller or so-called baudelot ice water cooler are mainly designed for cooling water down to 0.5°C near freezing point.
-Especially Ice water (near 0°C) has a very good heat capacity, i.e. by contrast with other cooling agents, relatively small quantities can convey a large amount of heat.
+Falling Film Chiller (short FFC) or so-called baudelot ice water cooler (short baudelot) are mainly designed for ice water systems down to 0.5°C near freezing point.
+Especially water (near 0°C) has a very good heat capacity, i.e. by contrast with other cooling agents, relatively small quantities can convey a large amount of heat.
+What makes them so interesting is its relatively simple and relieble operation including a high cooling performance to represent the ideal industrial chiller.
+Water flows down the vertical plates.
+It is an open system that is accessible for cleaning, even during operation.
+Completley made out of stainless steel.

 Visualization for understanding the working principle of a falling-film chiller